Enjoy this deliciously sweet snow peas recipe. It's crunchy and full of flavors. A quick and easy vegetable soup for dinner.

 - In most recipes, you'll find them blanched and then fried in butter.

-In this snow peas recipe, the snow peas are just tossed in an already cooked stew at the last minute.
+In this snow pea recipe, the snow peas are just tossed in an already-cooked stew at the last minute.
 This is a great way to maintain their crunchiness.

-This snow peas recipe has a riot of flavors, I added some fresh finely chopped ginger at the end plus the lime juice, and fresh herbs that make every bite a burst of flavors.
+This snow peas recipe has a riot of flavors.
+I added some fresh, finely chopped ginger at the end, plus the lime juice and fresh herbs that make every bite a burst of flavor.

-I actually ate two bowls of this vegetable soup and I could have gone for the third serving lol.
-It's a weight loss vegetable soup that you can eat more servings without guilt.
+I actually ate two bowls of this vegetable soup, and I could have gone for the third serving, lol.
+It's a weight-loss vegetable soup that you can eat an extra serving without guilt.

-A simple, yet very healthy snow peas vegetable soup that is satisfying on its own or served with some rice.
-It's an ideal light dinner that you can prepare ahead and just heat it at dinner time.
+A simple yet very healthy snow peas vegetable soup that is satisfying on its own or served with some rice.
+It's an ideal light dinner that you can prepare ahead and just heat at dinner time.

 How to cook this snow peas recipe